yujie1219/MyNote/src/front/README.md

 ## What's Next

-1. Refact the Show Example part, separate it to a independent component, have the function to present and add example at the same time.
+- [X] Refact the Show Example part, separate it to a independent component.

-2. Complete the functions of adding examples and add vocabularyTypes.
+- [] Complete the functions of adding examples and add vocabularyTypes.

-3. Add the right-click menu to realize the function of deleting examples.
+- [] Add the right-click menu to realize the function of deleting examples.

+- [] Fix the bug when the searching vocabulary change, the state property will not change.